PabloLec/pypi-github-sync/README.md

 ## How does it work?

-Running a Docker container, this action will clone your repo, fetch its latest release tag, modify `setup.py`, build and finally push to PyPI.
+Running a Docker container, this action will clone your repo, fetch its latest release tag, modify `setup.py` and/or `pyproject.toml`, build and finally push to PyPI.

-It currently only support `setup.py`, see [Contributing](#Contributing) if you want other supported formats.

 Also, with current procedure your GitHub repo remains untouched.
-That means the version parameter in `setup.py` will not be modified and its value does not matter.
+That means the version parameter in your setup file will not be modified and its value does not matter.
 You can leave a dummy value, for example:
 ``` Python
 setup(